 Only users with an NDUS account (NDUS.Identifier) can submit events.
 This is the same username and password used for many UND systems.
-Those outside the UND community may email socialmedia@UND.edu to inquire about submitting an event.
+Those outside the UND community may login with Facebook, Google, Twitter or LinkedIn to submit an event.

 All campus calendar event listings are visible publicly, without the need to create an account or sign in.
 Users only need an account if they wish to contribute to the calendar.